kubicle/nice-emitter/README.md

 This same context can also be used later to remove listeners with `off` (see below).
 Specifying your context when calling "on" is often much easier than having to track/store which functions you use to subscribe.
 If you pass a context, `nice-emitter` also checks that the same event ID is not already subscribed to with same context.
+Note that if `listener` is omitted, the context (`this`) passed to your listening function will be the EventEmitter (same as in Node.js).

+<a name="once-api"></a>
+#### once (eventId, method, listener, timeout)
+Similar to Node.js API expect there is ALWAYS a timeout.
+The default timeout is set to a "human-scale" duration to help you debug your code when broken, hence a few seconds only.
+If you are setting a "once" listener for an event that may-or-may-not come, you probably could use `on` without much trouble.
+Expiration of the timeout just logs a `console.error`, so in a way one could wonder what big difference it makes.
+Well, having to think each time about *"How long should it wait?"* and *"What happens when it does not come on time?"* will probably help you designing a more robust logic.
+The optional `listener` parameter works the same as in `on` (see above).
+If you really want the Node.js way, you should pass `undefined` here.
+See also my rant about why [once is not your friend](#once-is-not-wait).

 #### off (eventId, listener)
 Similar to Node.js API except that if second parameter is not a function, it must be the "context" or listener used when you called `on`.